The Truth About AAFCO Feeding Trials

 The trials can be read in more detail in this blog post.

 We are committed to improving the health and happiness of dogs at all life stages through proven nutrition.
-JustFoodForDogs diets are the subject of various ongoing research initiatives that are looking at the impact of whole food on health and wellness and chronic disease.
+JustFoodForDogs diets are the subject of various ongoing research initiatives that look at the impact of whole food on health and wellness and chronic disease.
 Pet owners can learn more at our research page.

 Dr. John Tegzes, a board-certified veterinary toxicologist involved in our AAFCO feeding trials with his two dogs Daisy and Duke is featured in this interview: